Girls5eva

-Girls5eva is an American musical comedy television series created by Meredith Scardino that premiered on May 6, 2021 on Peacock.
-It follows four women who were part of a girl group named Girls5eva, which was briefly popular around the year 2000 before fading into one-hit-wonder status.
+Girls5eva is an American musical comedy television series created by Meredith Scardino that premiered on May 6, 2021, on Peacock.
+It follows four women who were part of a girl group named Girls5eva, which was briefly popular around the year 2000 before fading away.
 Now unfulfilled in their various lives, they reunite to try to find musical success again.
-In June 2021, it was renewed for a second season which premiered on May 5, 2022.
+In June 2021, it was renewed for a second season, which premiered on May 5, 2022.

 In October 2022, after Peacock decided not to continue the series, it was announced that it would move to Netflix for its third season.
+The third season premiered on March 14, 2024.
+In December 2024, Netflix canceled the series.

 Premise

-A 1990s girl group that managed to score only one hit gets an unexpected chance at a comeback when their song is sampled by an up-and-coming rapper.
+A 1990s girl group gets an unexpected chance at a comeback when their song is sampled by an up-and-coming rapper.